trasba/imsanity/readme.txt

 = 1.
 Will installing the Imsanity plugin alter existing images in my blog? =

-No.  Imsanity only resizes images as they are uploaded so the only files that will be affected are those which you upload after installing Imsanity.
-It does not go through your blog and resize existing images (Although a bulk "cleanup" feature may be a feature one day if enough people request it - Imsanity will never do this automatically though.)
+Activating Imsanity will not alter any existing images.
+Imsanity resizes images as they are uploaded so it does not affect existing images unless you specifically use the "Bulk Image Resize" feature on the Imsanity settings page.
+The "Bulk Image Resize" feature allows you to selectively resize existing images.

 = 2.
 Why am I getting an error saying that my "File is not an image" ? =